 This food is known for being a source of high-quality amino acids.
 It has important amounts of lutein and zeaxanthin.
 These are two key substances for protecting your eyes from the effects of aging.

-- With this goal, we recommend eating them with the yolk.
+- With this goal, we recommend eating eggs with the yolk.
 This is the part where you’ll find most of the beneficial substances.

 - As a result, you should eat it in moderation, since it also has a high amount of fats.

 Read more: Four Superfoods for Eye Health

 2. Pumpkin seeds